Mom banned as Orange elementary school volunteer after anonymous letter reveals OnlyFans page

 “One minute of my job a day is not my whole life, it’s not my life of being a mom or being a parent,” she said.
 “I think everybody’s just floored because they’re like, ‘We know you, we know who you are.’”

-Triece’s lawyers said they were told by OCPS prior to Thursday’s press conference that Triece would be allowed to chaperone field trips but would no longer be allowed on campus as a volunteer.
+Though no longer allowed to be a volunteer, Triece’s lawyers said they were told by OCPS prior to Thursday’s press conference that she would be allowed to chaperone field trips but would not be allowed on campus as a volunteer.